Privacy protection - Drug testing - Alisivu

 - which involve independent work among minors

 - in which there is independent and uncontrolled access to drugs or pharmaceuticals usable for intoxicating purposes.

 The employer cannot force a job applicant to take a drug test.
 Thus, a job applicant or employee may refuse to take a drug test, but in that case the employer need not take the application into account or consider the employee for appointment to the new job duties in question.

 Requesting a drug test certificate during an employment relationship

-The employer may require the employee to take a drug test during the employment relationship only if the employer has justifiable cause to suspect that the employee is under the influence of drugs at work or has a drug addiction, and if the employee performs work duties in which the performance of duties while under the influence of drugs:
+First of all, the employer may require the employee to take a drug test during the employment relationship only if the employer has justifiable cause to suspect that the employee is under the influence of drugs at work or has a drug addiction, and testing is necessary to establish the employee’s work ability or functional capacity.
+Secondly, the employee performs work duties that require special precision, reliability, independent judgement and good ability to react.

-- considerably increases the risk of significant environmental damage,
+- may considerably increase the risk of significant environmental damage

 The employer may also require a drug test certificate from an employee who has pledged to undergo treatment for drug abuse and agreed to the monitoring of progress of the treatment.